×

 Swot Analysis of "Microsoft in 2004" written by Michael G. Rukstad, David B. Yoffie, Brian J. Delacey, Debbie Freier includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Linux Maturity facing as an external strategic factors.
 Some of the topics covered in Microsoft in 2004 case study are - Strategic Management Strategies, Growth strategy, IT, Strategy execution and Strategy & Execution.

-Some of the macro environment factors that can be used to understand the Microsoft in 2004 casestudy better are - – talent flight as more people leaving formal jobs, digital marketing is dominated by two big players Facebook and Google, increasing energy prices, wage bills are increasing, customer relationship management is fast transforming because of increasing concerns over data privacy, there is increasing trade war between United States & China, banking and financial system is disrupted by Bitcoin and other crypto currencies, there is backlash against globalization, cloud computing is disrupting traditional business models, etc
+Some of the macro environment factors that can be used to understand the Microsoft in 2004 casestudy better are - – banking and financial system is disrupted by Bitcoin and other crypto currencies, there is increasing trade war between United States & China, wage bills are increasing, customer relationship management is fast transforming because of increasing concerns over data privacy, increasing transportation and logistics costs, central banks are concerned over increasing inflation, increasing commodity prices, cloud computing is disrupting traditional business models, geopolitical disruptions, etc

 12 Hrs